-Most users will manage their DigitalOcean Droplets using SSH, PuTTY, or an installed control panel.
-However, incidents like changes to your network or service configuration files could leave you unable to log in remotely using these methods
+Most users will manage their DigitalOcean Droplets using SSH, PuTTY, or a control panel they’ve installed themselves.
+However, changes to your network or service configuration files could leave you unable to log in remotely using these methods.

-The DigitalOcean console provides out-of-band access, which means that it will be available regardless of your network settings.
+The DigitalOcean console provides out-of-band access and is available regardless of your network settings.
 It emulates the access you would have if you were sitting down with a keyboard and monitor attached to the actual server.
 You can use this feature to log in and revert bad settings to regain normal access.

 If you typically log in to your Droplet using a password, or if you have set a password for the